eman00x2x/eo-webkit.js/README.md

             If the upload type is `image`, the module also creates hidden inputs for the image's `width` and `height`.

             By using the onSuccess callback, you can dynamically manipulate the files array and update properties based on your requirements.
 This ensures that you have full control over the file objects after a successful upload.

+         * #### disablePreview
+            if disablePreview is true, then the `eo.uploader` won't create the upload preview where the hidden input will be added.
+To create your own upload preview use the onSuccess callback to manipulate the DOM.

    * ### Comprehensive Guide
       * **First Scenario**